RunnersDownload Trail Map

 Park at the HENRY SHAW GARDENWAY BUS STOP

-Built in 1939 by the Civilian Conservation Corps, this rustic stone structure was designed by the National Parks Service and moved to the Nature Reserve in 2002.
+Built in 1939 by the Civilian Conservation Corps, this rustic stone structure was moved to the Nature Reserve in 2002.
 A welcome respite and water fountain for guests hiking the prairie and wetland trails.

 Hike around our wetlands on the WETLAND TRAIL